tuongtranngoc/CRNN-Text-Recognition/src/exports/TorchScript_export.md

 <a name="2"></a>

 ## 2. What is TorchScript?
-With TorchScript, Pytorch provides ease-of-use and flexibility in eager mode, while seamlessly transitioning to graph model for speed, optimization and functionality in C++ runtime enviroments.
+TorchScript is a powerful tool that seamlessly integrates PyTorch's ease of use and flexibility in eager mode with the speed, optimization, and functionality of C++ runtime environments.
+This allows developers to quickly prototype and train models in Python while leveraging the efficiency of C++ for production deployment.

 Pytorch provides two methods to convert `nn.Module` into a graph represented in TorchScript format: `trace` and `script`.
 + `torch.jit.trace(model, input)`: TorchScript records Intermediate Representations(IR/Operations) as a graph.